 Which Patio Heaters Won’t Attract Bugs?

 If you haven’t purchased a patio heater yet (or if you plan on returning your current one), there are patio heaters you can buy that won’t attract mosquitoes.
 Electric, infrared patio heaters offer a similar heating profile with none of the CO2 production.
 However, they tend not to be as effective as their gas-based cousins.
-If you’re looking for a few recommendations, here are a few:

 Should You Get Rid Of The Patio Heater?